robocorp/robotframework-lsp/robotframework-intellij/README.md

 Requirements
 -------------
-Intellij or some other Intellij-based product (such as PyCharm).
+Intellij (2020.3 onwards) or some other Intellij-based product (such as PyCharm).

 Python 3.7+ and [Robot Framework](https://robotframework.org/) 3.2+.